17 Jan What Are the Different Types of Brick Around?

 What Are the Different Types of Brick Around?

-Although modern buildings can be constructed from a wide variety of materials, brick is the traditional material of choice in most parts of the UK.
+Although modern buildings can be constructed from a wide variety of materials, bricks are the traditional material of choice in most parts of the UK.
 There’s something reassuring about a brick-build home, with its bond left clearly visible.

 But is a brick simply a brick?
 Not at all.